 What is a yo-yo scam?

-You will be asked to sign documents with the lower rate listed, but a few days, or even weeks later, you’ll get a call or an email saying that the dealer can’t offer you that interest rate.
-They’ll also say that you need to renegotiate — or else the offer will be rescinded completely.
+You will be asked to sign documents with the lower rate listed, but a few days or even weeks later, the dealer will contact you and say that it can’t offer you the terms of your original contract.
+The claim is that you need to renegotiate or the offer will be rescinded completely.

-The newly negotiated interest rate is typically much more expensive than the original loan, making for a confusing and frustrating experience.
-When you ask about the rate hike, it is likely that the dealer will say that you didn’t qualify for the initial interest rate, despite originally leading you to believe you did.
+The new interest rate is typically much higher than the original loan.
+When you ask about the rate hike, the dealer will likely say you didn’t qualify for the initial interest rate despite originally leading you to believe you did.

 This back and forth is where the scam gets its name.
 You’re let go with the car, then pulled back in like a yo-yo.